Lux Docs

 PQSignatureTypeMLDSA65NIST FIPS 204 ML-DSA-65Per-validator signatures (1952-byte public key)

-PQSignatureTypeRingtailRing-LWE thresholdQuasar consensus threshold signatures
+PQSignatureTypeCoronaRing-LWE thresholdQuasar consensus threshold signatures

-PQSignatureTypeHybridClassical + PQ combinedFull Quasar hybrid proofs
+PQSignatureTypeHybridClassical + PQ combinedFull Quasar triple proofs (BLS + Pulsar + ML-DSA)

 Configuration Parameters